Ritunjay-11/langchainqna/README.md

 ## Usage

-This is a LangChain app that lets you chat with your PDF.
+This is a langchain app that lets you chat with your PDF.
 It uses streamlit to present the conversation.

 ## Running